-It's a walk we're on here.
-So imagine being on an extended backpacking trip with someone where ground rules were set for complete freedom of conversation as long as no one asked any questions.
-Talk your tongues dry but no inquiries allowed.
-Not even a basic, "How are you feeling?," or "You getting hungry?"
+Imagine being on an extended backpacking trip with someone where the ground rules have been set: you can talk about anything, but you can't ask questions.
+Not even a basic, "How are you feeling?" or "You getting hungry?"
 An interchange of statements would go well enough for a while, but, sooner or later, you'd no longer be talking with one another.
 You'd simply be listening to one another.
-That's not dialogue.
-That's diatribe.
+That's not dialogue; that's diatribe.
 After enough diatribe, even the best listeners stop listening.

 Unless routine has lulled us into sleepwalking, to walk with God is to be on a quest.
 And a quest is no quest without questions.
-The component of mutual inquiry is nowhere more fascinating than in a relationship with God.
-For starters, He doesn't answer us aloud or write across the sky like we wish He would when we ask Him a question.
-He has, however, written across the scroll more answers than we can absorb in a lifetime.
+While God doesn't answer us aloud or write across the sky like we wish He would when we ask Him a question, He has, however, written across the scroll more answers than we can absorb in a lifetime.

-Turn the tables on the conversation for a moment and consider the peculiarity of God in the role of inquirer.
+Turn the tables on the conversation for a moment and consider God in the role of inquirer.
 Document specifics about God's knowledge based on these verses: